AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

    ![Advanced Settings](./assets/braintree-advanced.png)<!-- zoom -->

-## Step 4: Complete the country specific settings
+## Step 4: Complete the country-specific settings

 1. Set **Payment from Applicable Countries** to one of the following: